neubig/nlp-from-scratch-assignment-2022/annotation_standard.md

 *Tricky Cases:*

-- For a phrase like "macro F1 score", annotate only "macro F1" (i.e. the shortest part of the phrase that fully specifies the metric)
+- For a phrase like "macro F1 score", annotate only "macro F1" (i.e. the shortest part of the phrase that fully specifies the metric).
 - A p-value is not considered an evaluation metric and shouldn't be annotated.

 ### Metric Value